Denoising Prior Driven Deep Neural Network for Image Restoration: Denoising Prior Driven Deep Neural Network

 Note that the DCNN denoisers do not have to be pre-trained.
 Instead, the overall deep network shown in Fig. \ref{fig:network} (a) is trained by end-to-end training.
 To reduce the number of parameters and thus avoid over-fitting, we enforce each DCNN denoiser to share the same parameters.
 Mean square error (MSE) based loss function is adopt to train the proposed deep network, which can be expressed as

 where $\ty_i$ and $\tx_i$ denote the $i$-th pair of degraded and original image patches, respectively, and $\mathcal{F}(\ty_i; \tTheta)$ denotes the reconstructed image patch by the network with parameter set $\tTheta$.
 It is also possible to train the network with other the perceptual based loss functions, which may lead to better visual quality.
 We remain this as future work.
 The ADAM optimizer \cite{ADAM} is used to train the network with setting $\beta_1=0.9$, $\beta_2=0.999$ and $\epsilon=10^{-8}$.
-The learning rate is initialize as $10^{-4}$ and halved at every $2\times 10^5$ minibatch updates.
-The proposed network is implemented with framework and trained using $4$ Nvidia Titan X GPUs, taking about one day to converge.
+The convolutional kernels were initialized by Xavier initializers developed in \cite{He:ICCV15}.
+The linear layers related to the degradation matrix $\tA$ were initialized by the degradation model $\tA$.
+Other parameters, i.e., $\delta$ and $\eta$ were empirically initialized as $0.1$ and $0.9$, respectively.
+The proposed networks were trained with a minibatch size of $16$.
+The learning rate $\epsilon$ was initialized as $0.0005$ and halved at every $43000$ minibatch updates.
+The proposed network is implemented under the Tensorflow framework and trained using $4$ Nvidia Titan Xp GPUs, taking about one day to converge.
+Note that since all the layers of the proposed network are convolutional, the input degraded image can be of arbitrary sizes.